SeaDragon05/SeaDragon05/README.md

-- 👋 Hi, I’m @SeaDragon05
-I am curretly a student

-No, I am not looking for anything special at the moment

-I am working on a very ambitious project thats basically a train sim but with guns
+- 👋 Hi, I’m Isaac Dredge, a student at Ensign College studying Software Engineering and Cyber Security.
+My goal is to become an Embedded Linux Engineer.

+I love taking on new projects and seeing what I can explore!

 <!---
 SeaDragon05/SeaDragon05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.